 A 2013 CNNMoney/PayScale poll projects nearly 30% job growth in the PA field over the next 10 years.
 Rhode Island is investing heavily in the health sciences/health care sector as a statewide driver of economic growth.

-JWU’s PA program, the first planned in the state, is poised to take advantage of Rhode Island’s strengths as an incubator: small size, high population density and an interlinked medical and education network.
+JWU’s PA program, the first in the state, is poised to take advantage of Rhode Island’s strengths as an incubator: small size, high population density and an interlinked medical and education network.

 Be part of that growth, while gaining a versatile skill set that can be applied to virtually all facets of the medical field, including primary care, hospitalist medicine, surgery and emergency medicine.

 Dedicated Facility Puts Down Roots in RI’s Medical CorridorThe PA program is part of the Center for Physician Assistant Studies, which is housed in a brand-new, 18,000 square-foot facility located in Providence’s Knowledge District.

 Our building is uniquely dedicated to PA studies — meaning that you won’t have to run from one classroom building to another during that busy first year of preclinical studies.
 Instead, you will be able to focus and learn without interruption as you progress with your peers.

 Collaboration and teamwork will be central to your education.
 Our new facility will be set up to maximize information sharing and group work between students, faculty and community colleagues.